dbuntyz/Jenkins-Pipelines/Jenkins-NodeJS-Pipeline-EC2-Deploy/README.md

 ### Step 5: Jenkins Pipeline Script for Node.js Deployment

-Below is a sample Jenkins Pipeline script for checking out code, building a Node.js application, and deploying it to an EC2 instance using SSH.
+Below is the Jenkins Pipeline script for checking out code, building a Node.js application, and deploying it to an EC2 instance using SSH.

     pipeline {
         agent any